-After you must have fulfilled all the tips stated above, I believe you are now attracting some traffic to your blog.
-You can now go ahead to monetize your blog.
-Ensure that you have fulfilled all of the tips above before thinking of monetizing.
+After you must have fulfilled all the tips stated above, you should be getting some reasonable amount of traffic to your blog.
+You can now go ahead to monetize.

 One mistake I see newbies make is integrating Google AdSense on their blogs very early.
 You have to build your readership first before placing those ads.
 Most beginner bloggers get their blogs littered with ads even when those ads aren’t fetching them any money.

 What is the essence of distracting your readers and chasing them away with ads that do not bring you money?
 Build a community of loyal readers after which you can start working on monetizing.
-One step at a time, patience is a virtue.
 Making money with a blog takes some time.